TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          workspace) so that relations are carried over with the correct information.

-         :code:`MM_oppositeUsage` is an array which references which fields contain the references to the opposite side, so that they can be queried for match field configuration.
+         `MM_oppositeUsage` is an array which references which fields contain the references to the opposite side, so that they can be queried for match field configuration.

          This is used by the Core for system categories.
-Whenever a table is registered as being categorizable, an entry in :code:`MM_oppositeUsage` is created for the "sys_category" table.
+Whenever a table is registered as being categorizable, an entry in `MM_oppositeUsage` is created for the "sys_category" table.

          **Example**